cloudfoundry-community/awesome-bosh-releases/README.md

 # intro

-In the spirit of https://github.com/stefanbuck/awesome-browser-extensions-for-github this page provides a community list of bosh releases, with additional qualitative meta-data.
+In the spirit of https://github.com/stefanbuck/awesome-browser-extensions-for-github this page provides a community-maintained list of bosh releases, with additional qualitative meta-data.
 Hopefuly, this should fade out in favor of [bosh hub](http://bosh.io/releases) when it becomes possible to attach meta-data to bosh releases or to bosh-hub.

 # releases